achilles-git/terraform-git-commit/README.md

 To connect to the git repository a SSH-Key is required.
 The path to the key file can be specified using `ssh_key_file`.
 We also support changing the base_url to the git remote.
 The default is `github.com`.

+You can use the [github-repository](https://github.com/goci-io/github-repository) module for example to setup a complete repository including an SSH deploy key.

 ### Usage

 ```hcl